pikooli/Design-portolio/README.md

 # Design-portolio

-Just a repository where i store my design
+Just a repository where i store my design made with canvas